anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   2. Rather than having full RA functionality, the registrar MAY act as a local registration authority (LRA) and delegate part of its involvement in certificate enrollment to a backend RA, called RA.
-     In such scenarios the registrar optionally checks certification requests it receives from pledges and forwards them to the RA.
+     In such scenarios, the registrar optionally checks certification requests it receives from pledges and forwards them to the RA.
 The RA performs the remaining parts of the enrollment request validation and authorization.
      Note that to this end the RA may need information regarding